-The Company has not provided U.S. income taxes with respect to its portion of the cumulative undistributed earnings of foreign joint ventures that are essentially permanent in duration.
-The Company's portion of the cumulative undistributed earnings of foreign joint ventures that are essentially permanent in duration were \$17,948,000 and \$15,021,000 at August 31, 2011 and 2010, respectively.
+The Company has not provided U.S. income taxes or foreign withholding taxes with respect to its portion of the cumulative undistributed earnings of foreign joint ventures that are essentially permanent in duration.
+The Company's portion of the cumulative undistributed earnings of foreign joint ventures that are essentially permanent in duration were \$18,185,000 and \$17,948,000 at August 31, 2012 and 2011, respectively.
 If some or all of the undistributed earnings of the joint ventures are remitted to the Company in the future, income taxes, if any, after the application of foreign tax credits will be provided at that time.
+To the extent undistributed earnings of the Company's joint ventures are distributed in the future, it is not expected to result in any material additional income tax liability after the application of foreign tax credits.